madeleinecmarie/MadeleineBergvik/README.md

 # Hi! 👋

 My name is Madeleine Bergvik, I'm 26 years old and living in Moss Norway.
-I'm currently on my last year of Front-end development at Noroff in Oslo.
+I'm currently on my last year of front end development at Noroff in Oslo.
 I'm always up for a challenge, and love to learn new things to master new skills.

-Currently working on the last project exam using NextJs.
+Currently working on my portfolio: https://magical-mochi-ef492f.netlify.app/

 ## My programming and language skills